Team-Nijito/Nijito/Assets/Animations/Puppets/_README.md

 directly via the Play function.
 This is based on *state names*, not animation names.
 These do not have to match!

-Also keep in mind that these names are case-sensitive!
+Also keep in mind that the names of the states is case-sensitive, but they do not need to match the names of the emanations.